Sony RX1 versus Sony A7R

 Both the RX1 and the A7R have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the A7R was followed by the Sony A7R II.

 So what is the bottom line?
-Which of the two cameras – the Sony RX1 or the Sony A7R – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Sony RX1 better than the Sony A7R or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Cyber-shot DSC-RX1: